 Classroom Management for Students with Autism

 Classroom management for students with autism requires thoughtful strategies to create a supportive and inclusive learning environment.
-Students with autism may have unique needs, and understanding these can help in managing the classroom effectively.
-Here are some strategies to consider:
+Students with autism may have unique needs, and understanding these can help manage the classroom effectively.

 Structured Environment